 |Canberra Law School||Level 3 - Undergraduate Advanced Unit|| Band 4 2021 (Commenced After 1 Jan 2021)

 Band 4 2021 (Commenced After 1 Jan Social Work_Exclude 0905)

 Band 5 2021 (Commenced Before 1 Jan 2021)

-Learning outcomes1. developed their legal and/or socio-legal analysis capabilities and/or their ability to think critically and their research and writing skills.
+1. Develop their legal and/or socio-legal analysis capabilities and/or their ability to think critically and their research and writing skills; and

-2. learned how to work independently and with a supervisor.
+2. Learn how to work independently and with a supervisor.